Zead-Fekry/Hotel-Managment-System/README.md

-# Hotel-Managment-System(based on software design patterns concepts)
+# Hotel-Managment-System(Based on software design patterns concepts)
 Hotel management system is a desktop application that allows hotel workers to do their work easily.
 It will be used for booking rooms, checking in and out, keeping up with rooms statuses, …
 Hotel has number of workers, like manager, receptionist, room service.
 Only manager and receptionist have accessibility to this application.
 So, each one of them has a specific functionality and limited accessibility.
 ⮚ Hotel has number of rooms with different types (single, double, and triple) and different prices.